Five metrics to help increase your bookings

 Deliver the experience renters expect and maximize your performance by monitoring Metrics in your Dashboard.

 Looking to improve your search ranking and get more bookings?
-With the launch of 5 new metrics including Response Time, Response Rate, Acceptance Rate, Cancellation Rate and Expiration Rate in your Dashboard, you now have insight into some of the performance pillars that can help increase your position in the sort order.
+With the launch of 5 metrics including Response Time, Response Rate, Acceptance Rate, Cancellation Rate and Expiration Rate in your Dashboard, you have insight into some of the performance pillars that can help increase your position in the sort order.
 Sort is the number one driver for visibility of your listing to more renters to get more reservations.

 Learn more about what impacts your overall sort ranking